Japan's push for UNESCO to list divisive gold mine delayed

 Japan submitted a letter of recommendation to nominate the mine to UNESCO earlier this year and hoped it would be listed next year.
 On Thursday, however, culture minister Shinsuke Suematsu told reporters registration next year “would be difficult.”

 Suematsu said the UNESCO office cited “insufficiency” in the content of the application but he was not more specific.
 “It is extremely regrettable, but we have decided to resubmit the documents,” he said.
 An interim document will be submitted by the end of September and a formal version by Feb.
-1 next year.
+1.

+The Agency for Cultural Affairs later said the additional information requested by UNESCO involved sections of a former waterway used to collect gold dust.
+While Japan provided an explanation for the waterway sections as a set, UNESCO wanted fuller descriptions for each of them separately.
+The agency said the issue is mostly technical and not related to interpretation of wartime history.

 Another Japanese site with similar sensitivities was granted UNESCO recognition in 2015.
 Gunkanjima, or Battleship Island, in Nagasaki prefecture, was a former coal mine site recognized as important to the Meiji Industrial Revolution in Japan.
 South Korea protested that the site omitted mention of Koreans toiling on the island, which triggered a UNESCO decision urging Japan to present more balanced history.